 The Body Corporate takes care of running the finances for your apartment building.
 The 3 biggest costs are the insurance, building manager and the Body Corporate administration company.

 The first cost is the biggest and that is insurance.
 Insurance covers the whole building.
 This includes fire, flooding, cover of accommodation if needed and so on.

 The second biggest cost is the building manager.
-The building manager co-ordinates all the maintenance and all the day to day including cleaners, looking after and maintaining common areas, security updates and so forth.
+The building manager co-ordinates all the maintenance and all the day to day tasks including cleaners, looking after and maintaining common areas, security updates and so on.

 The third main cost is the Body Corporate administration company, these are companies like BCA, Crocker’s or First Street.
 This is the company who is solely employed by the building and runs the administration and day to day running of the building.
 Like collecting levies, paying bills, financial reporting, organising.